pynvme/pynvme/doc/features.rst

                         lba_random=True, qdepth=16,
                         read_percentage=0, time=7,
                         iops=1234,
-                        output_io_per_second=output_io_per_second).start().cIlose()
+                        output_io_per_second=output_io_per_second).start().close()
        logging.info(output_io_per_second)
        assert len(output_io_per_second) == 7
        assert output_io_per_second[0] != 0
        assert output_io_per_second[-1] >= 1233
        assert output_io_per_second[-1] <= 1235

-The result of the IOWorker shows that it takes 7 seconds, and it sends 1234 IOes in each second.
-In this way, we can measure the latency againt different IOPS pressure.
+The result of the IOWorker shows that it takes 7 seconds, and it sends 1234 IOs in each second.
+In this way, we can measure the latency against different IOPS pressure.

 Data Verify
 ^^^^^^^^^^^

-As we mentioned earlier that pynvme verifies data integrity on the fly of data IO.
+We mentioned earlier that pynvme verifies data integrity on the fly of data IO.
 However, the controller is not responsible for checking the LBA of a Read or Write command to ensure any type of ordering between commands (NVMe spec 1.3c, 6.3).
-For example, when two IOWorkers write the same LBA simultanously, the order of these writes is not defined.
+For example, when two IOWorkers write the same LBA simultaneously, the order of these writes is not defined.
 Similarly, in a read/write mixed IOWorker, when both read and write IO happen on the same LBA, their order is also not defined.
 So, it is impossible for any host driver to determine the data content of read.

 So, how we verify the data integrity in test scripts?
-We need to construct confliction-free IOWorkers with dedicated consideration.
-When we need to check the data integrity, and ensure that no data confliction could happen, we can specify the fixture `verify` to enable this pynvme feature.
+We need to construct conflict-free IOWorkers with dedicated consideration.
+When we need to check the data integrity, and ensure that no data conflict could happen, we can specify the fixture `verify` to enable this feature.

 .. code-block:: python